A guide to spray properties

 Part 7: Air atomising nozzles.
 This section illustrates how the introduction of air as an atomising medium changes the rules outlined above.

-Part 8: Conclusions and recommendations.
+Part 8: Conclusions and recommendations

 This entire article can be accessed as a single PDF if preferred.
+Click on the Article icon above.

 Next: Part 2 -The basic spray patterns